How to Know if Your Brand Name Is Already Taken (Before You Invest in It)

 “How expensive will this be to fix?”

+This is your sign to trademark.
 The earlier trademark availability is evaluated, the more flexibility founders usually have.
 Because it is significantly easier to make strategic decisions before a brand becomes deeply established than after customers, content, products, and revenue are all connected to the name.

 Why Founders Choose Watson & Young